Site Search / Drupal Integration

 • Note that the Solr path was /solr in version 8.x-2.7 of the Search API Solr Module, but it changed to / (no “solr”) in version 8.x-3.1.
 See Upgrade Search API Solr from 2.x to 3.1 for further information.

 • Enter user credentials for HTTP Basic Authentication.
-These are your Read-Write Search API credentials in Studio > Navigation > App Settings > Search API.
+These are your Read-Write Search API credentials in Site Search > Navigation > App Settings > Search API.

 • Click the Save button.